 Assessment Rubric: General Inventory of Student

-The Assessment Rubric Chart: General Inventory of Student Research Skills was developed by the Gallaudet Research Institute led by Sen Qi, Ph.D. — 2012.
+The Assessment Rubric Chart: General Inventory of Student Research Skills was developed by the Office of Research Support and International Affairs.

 This instrument is intended for the assessment of student learning under the supervision of faculty members or research scientists while conducting research projects at Gallaudet University.
 Faculty and staff members who apply for institutional research grants, as a precondition for such funding, must agree to use this tool to document student progress during the funded research project.
-This stipulation applies to the Priority Research Fund and the Small Research Grants overseen by the Gallaudet Research Institute (GRI), as well as other campus research funds (see Note 2).
+This stipulation applies to the Priority Research Fund and the Small Research Grants overseen by the Office of Research Support and International Affairs (RSIA), as well as other campus research funds (see Note 2).
 This instrument can also be used by any department or unit on campus that sponsors student research.

 The assessment process using this instrument emphasizes interactions between the mentors and the mentees.
 It aims at awareness by both parties of the learning objectives to be achieved, and/or those that have been achieved, while research project is underway.